 Yes!
-While we are an anime convention, we do not require that cosplays be exclusive to Japanese media (unless you are planning on wearing the costume to participate in a specific cosplay event, like Masquerade or Chess).
+While we are an anime convention, we do not require that cosplays be exclusive to Japanese media (unless you are planning on wearing the costume to participate in a specific cosplay event, like Masquerade or Chess, in which case you will need to check the guidelines for each specific event).
 If you are just planning on walking around the halls, feel free to wear your Stormtrooper, My Little Pony or any other type of costume you like.

 8. Will people take my picture if I cosplay?

 Almost certainly.
 It is very common for people to request photographs from people wearing costumes, particularly of popular characters.
 Practice your poses, just in case.
 This said, if you aren't comfortable with people taking your picture, don't be afraid to say so.
 The vast majority of people are respectful of the cosplayer's wishes and will not photograph you without your consent.
 If someone does snap a photo without asking, you may politely ask them to delete it.
 If you encounter any problems with people taking unwanted photographs of you, feel free to contact any member of Anime Boston staff or security, and we will be happy to help you.